 Why It’s So Great

-1. Improves Memory
+1. Helps Improve Memory

 Given the amount of information one has to process, store, and call back just in the span of a single day, some help with memory is always appreciated.
 Mnemonics come in handy.
 Walnuts and oily sea fish are known to help.
 You can also add bacopa to the list.